Breeders' Cup World Championships Betting Guide

 Turf vs Dirt

-Like with the trainers, we have looked at rides on the dirt vs rides on the turf to see if certain jockeys perform better on either of the surfaces, Joel Rosario seems to favour the races on the dirt where ten of his thirteen winners have come, on the turf he has notched up three wins but that is from fifty-two rides, a 6% strike rate.
-The leading jockey over the last ten years for the races on turf is Ryan Moore, who has ridden ten winners, which means that all of his wins have come on the turf; the same with William Buick (9), who has an impressive record of 9 wins from 30 rides.
+Like with the trainers, we have looked at rides on the dirt vs rides on the turf to see if certain jockeys perform better on either of the surfaces, Joel Rosario seems to favour the races on the dirt where nine of his twelve winners have come, on the turf he has notched up three wins but that is from forty-nine rides, a 6% strike rate.
+The leading jockey over the last ten years for the races on turf is William Buick, who has ridden ten winners from just thirty-one rides, which means that all of his wins have come on the turf; the same with Ryan Moore (8), who has a record of 8 wins from 57 rides.

 Article Contributor Information